awsdocs/amazon-elasticache-docs/doc_source/memcache/ElastiCacheSNS.md

 ElastiCache can publish messages using Amazon Simple Notification Service \(SNS\) when significant events happen on a cache cluster\.
 This feature can be used to refresh the server\-lists on client machines connected to individual cache node endpoints of a cache cluster\.

 **Note**
-For more information on Amazon Simple Notification Service \(SNS\), including information on pricing and links to the Amazon SNS documentation, see the [Amazon SNS product page](https://aws.amazon.com/sns)\.
+For more information on Amazon Simple Notification Service \(SNS\), including information on pricing and links to the Amazon SNS documentation, see the [Amazon SNS product page](http://aws.amazon.com/sns)\.

 Notifications are published to a specified Amazon SNS *topic*\.
 The following are requirements for notifications:
 + Only one topic can be configured for ElastiCache notifications\.
 + The AWS account that owns the Amazon SNS topic must be the same account that owns the cache cluster on which notifications are enabled\.
 + The Amazon SNS topic you are publishing to cannot be encrypted\.

-## Example ElastiCache SNS Notification<a name="ElastiCache.SNS.Sample"></a>
+**Note**
+It is possible to attach an encrypted \(at\-rest\) Amazon SNS topic to the cluster\.
+However, the status of the topic from the ElastiCache console will show as inactive, which effectively disassociates the topic from the cluster when ElastiCache pushes messages to the topic\.

 ## ElastiCache Events<a name="ElastiCacheSNS.Events"></a>